 Please call Christ the King BEFORE you book a date with your reception venue or hotel as our date availability for weddings fills up quickly and we might not have the date you are looking for.
 Marriage preparation begins with an initial consult with a parish priest.
 Dates are set after that initial interview.
 Please allow at least 6 months for marriage preparation.
 Christ the King weddings are celebrated Friday evenings between 5 and 8 pm or Saturday afternoons at 1:30 pm.
-Please contact the Father Matthew or Father Zarse at (785) 273.0710 when planning a marriage.
+Please contact the Father Matthew or Father Zielinski at (785) 273.0710 when planning a marriage.

 Congratulations on your engagement and thank you for pursuing the sacrament of marriage here at Christ the King.
 We are excited for you and want you to pray and celebrate the best liturgy possible, after you have prepared your mind, heart and body for the sacrament God has chosen for you!
 Thanks for your openness and obedience to this personal call from Christ to participate in, and to imitate His love, in the most fruitful exchange that is the sacrament of marriage.

 The two shall become one!
 You are preparing to call down the Holy Spirit upon each other and to create a new reality.
 The guidelines provided here set the stage for this most meaningful exchange of your life.
 It is also the Church's sacrament, which she has a responsibility to safeguard and to celebrate with the highest dignity.
 Our guidelines are strong because the sacrament is so rich and your words so powerful!
 Nothing but the best will do!
 Click here for CTK Marriage Booklet.